Inoxia25/TravelDiaries/README.md

 ## Demo link
 https://travel-diariess.herokuapp.com/

+## What it Does
+- Allows users to signup/login.
+- Allows users to add/edit/delete travel experiences by adding title, image link, cost per night and description of the experience.
+- Allows other users to comment on the travel experiences, and edit/delete their comments later.
+- Shows a travel playlist with all the songs for your travel!
+- Allows you to choose your travel mood (like hiking, going on a road trip,etc) and relevant songs are recommended using Spotify after authentication using Spotify is done.

 ## How to start ? 🎪
 - If you don't have git on your machine, [install](https://docs.github.com/en/github/getting-started-with-github/set-up-git) it.